vlazed/FE-Player-Template/README.md

 - Copy and paste the module script contents into a .lua folder under the Animations directory above Generally, animations should have a lot of complete keyframes (a keyframe with animation data on all player parts).
 Moon Animator 2 has a way of generating many intermediary keyframes.
 In addition, if there are too many keyframes, the modified Animation Converter prints the source into the command bar.
 Make sure to paste it in a Roblox module script to ensure that there are no issues with the animation data.

 Script documentation is work-in-progress.
 Generally, the user of this template should only modify the contents of the animation module.
-I provided an example Staff Wielder module that interfaces with the controllers, with an internal and external example.
-Developers should use the framework to test their animation modules before distribution.

 # Acknowledgements
 - A friend who introduced me to their FE Bike script.
 This would not exist if not for them